Child & Adolescent Services

 Concerned About Your Child’s Performance?

-Learning Disabilities (LD) can occur even in children with high intelligence.
-When a LD exists along with ADHD or ADD, children have greater difficulty in the classroom.
-The key is to work with strengths, not just address weaknesses.
+Learning Disabilities (LD) occur even in children with high intelligence.
+When a LD exists along with ADHD or other mental health disorders, children have greater difficulty in the classroom.
+The key is to collaborate with school personnel and families to base treatment interventions and accommodations on personal strengths.

-Achieving long-term improvement for children with emotional problems, ADHD, or learning problems requires a multi-level approach, including:
+Achieving long-term improvement for children with emotional challenges, ADHD, or learning disabilities requires a multi-level approach, including:

 Developing rewards and consequences to motivate your child